-He is the immediate past President of the American Mock Trial Association (AMTA), and is the past President of the American Moot Court Association (AMCA).
-He is a past President of the Western Association of Pre-Law Advisors and the Pre-Law Advisors’ National Council.
+He was the immediate past President of the American Mock Trial Association (AMTA), and was the past President of the American Moot Court Association (AMCA).
+He was a former President of the Western Association of Pre-Law Advisors and the Pre-Law Advisors’ National Council.
 His pre-law students have earned admission, typically with scholarship or other financial support, at dozens of law schools including: Yale, Stanford, Harvard, Columbia, Chicago, NYU, Penn, Duke, Berkeley, Penn, Virginia, Michigan, Northwestern, Cornell, Georgetown, Texas, UCLA, Vanderbilt, Washington (St. Louis), Emory, Minnesota, Emory, Southern California, Iowa, and Notre Dame.
 Several of these students have gone on to serve as editors of law reviews, win law school moot court national championships, and clerk on state and federal appellate courts (including the United States Supreme Court).

 He founded the Weber State mock trial team in 1996 and, under his direction, Weber State earned thirteen top-ten finishes at national tournaments in intercollegiate mock trial and moot court.
 Furthermore, his Weber and PHC students captured championships at eight AMTA regional tournaments and at seven invitational tournaments.
-While at Patrick Henry, he has coached nineteen mock trial teams into national competition, and he is the co-coach of nine AMCA national championship moot court teams (2009, 2010, 2011, 2012, 2013, 2014, 2016, 2017, 2018).
+While at Patrick Henry, he coached nineteen mock trial teams into national competition, and he was the co-coach of 10 AMCA national championship moot court teams (2009, 2010, 2011, 2012, 2013, 2014, 2016, 2017, 2018, and 2019).

-A licensed minister, he has spoken in several churches throughout the United States and has served in ecclesiastical positions at Victory Baptist Chapel (Three Oaks, MI); Calvary Baptist Church (Ogden, UT); First Baptist Church (Brigham City, UT), Mountain View Baptist Church (Layton, UT), Apple Valley Baptist Church (Berryville, UT), and Faith Baptist Church (Knoxville, MD).
+A licensed minister, he had spoken in several churches throughout the United States and had served in ecclesiastical positions at Victory Baptist Chapel (Three Oaks, MI); Calvary Baptist Church (Ogden, UT); First Baptist Church (Brigham City, UT), Mountain View Baptist Church (Layton, UT), Apple Valley Baptist Church (Berryville, UT), and Faith Baptist Church (Knoxville, MD).

 He is the author of Over the Wall: Protecting Religious Expression in the Public Square (SUNY: 2000) and an author in, and the co-editor of, Before the Paper Chase: The Scholarship of Law School Preparation and Admissions (Carolina Academic Press: 2012, with Tim Garrison).
-Another book, Mr. Chief Justice, and May it Please the Court: Compete in Moot Court Like a Champion is forthcoming.
-He has published articles and reviews in a number of journals including The Marquette Law Review, The Drake Law Review, The Willamette Law Review, The Journal of Politics, The Review of Politics, PS, American Political Science Review, and Academe.
+He authored, Mr. Chief Justice, and May it Please the Court: Compete in Moot Court Like a Champion.
+He had published articles and reviews in a number of journals including The Marquette Law Review, The Drake Law Review, The Willamette Law Review, The Journal of Politics, The Review of Politics, PS, American Political Science Review, and Academy.

 In 2000, he ran for the United States Senate and, in August, 2001, was elected Vice Chairman of the Utah Republican Party.
-His wife of 30 years, the former Kathy Spaulding, died in 2012, and he is the “Dad” of Matthew Williamson and the late Timothy Stoddard.
-He recently married attorney Ann Holcomb.
-Frank and Ann live in Brunswick, Maryland.
+His wife of 30 years, the former Kathy Spaulding, died in 2012, and he later was remarried to attorney Ann Holcomb and relocated to Brunswick, Maryland.
+Frank had been the “Dad” of Matthew Williamson and the late Timothy Stoddard.